rails/rails/guides/source/security.md

 #### Countermeasures

 This example, again, showed that a denylist filter is never complete.
 However, as custom CSS in web applications is a quite rare feature, it may be hard to find a good allowlist CSS filter. _If you want to allow custom colors or images, you can allow the user to choose them and build the CSS in the web application_.
-Use Rails' `sanitize()` method as a model for a allowlist CSS filter, if you really need one.
+Use Rails' `sanitize()` method as a model for an allowlist CSS filter, if you really need one.

 ### Textile Injection